So You Want To Start A Chocolate Shop...

 Although the thought of working around delicious chocolate all day is tempting, you need to make sure you’ve got everything you need to run a successful chocolate shop.
 But don't worry...You're not alone!
 KaTom is here to help.
 We've created a handy resource for you with the tools and supplies that you'll need to open up your own chocolate business.

 To start your own chocolate shop, you’ll need special tools and molds to successfully make your own chocolate candy.
-Thankfully, KaTom has all the supplies you need to get started.
-And you’ll be glad to know that these are all available at KaTom Restaurant Supply for pretty sweet prices.
+Here are our suggestions for a starter kit:

 - Dipping Forks - Special tools are needed to carefully dip candies and bonbons into melted chocolate